Kamuli–Bukungu Road: Location

 (Latitude:1.271667; Longitude:33.028889).

 Overview

 This is a rural road that passes through some of the poorest neighborhoods in the country.
 As of July 2021, the entire road is gravel surface in various stages of disrepair.
 During the dry season, it is potholed and dusty.
 Then when it rains the road is slippery, gullied and muddy.
-The government of Uganda has listed this road on the to-do list since 2001, but tarmacking has not ben effected.
+This road has been on the to-do list of the government of Uganda since 2001, but tarmacking has not been done.

 Upgrade to bitumen surface

 In 2021 the Uganda National Roads Authority (UNRA) began the process of procuring a contractor to improve the road to class II bitumen standard, with shoulders, culverts and drainage channels.
 UNRA views the entire 129 km Jinja-Bukungu Road as one project.
 However, UNRA will tender the Jinja-Kamuli section separately from the Kamuli-Bukungu section; two separate contractors will be hired.